akhilk2802/TherapEase.ai/README.md

 # Mental Health Game Application

-This is a mental health game application built with Node.js and React.
+This is a mental health game application built with MERN stack and using Machine learning models - BART and Stable Diffusion-Xl.
 The application allows users to play games using pictures, and based on the response times for each question, therapists can gain insights into the patient's mental state.

 ## Features

 - Play mental health games using pictures.
 Similar to Pictionary.
+- Pictures for pictionary game are generated using Stable Diffusion-XL on the go.
+- Therapist are allowed to add new questions, and their respected scores.
 - Track response times for each question.
 - Therapists can gain insights into the patient's mental state based on response times.
 - Therapist will be provided with the summary and visualization of all the parameters from the Pictionary Game